fcrespel/sagdevops-containers/README.md

 Each directory contains a `Dockerfile` using multi-stage build to provision the product using the `commandcentral-builder` image and a `template.yaml` file, then copy the installation directory on top of the `java` image.
 The latest fixes are applied by default.
 The `entrypoint.sh` script starts the main product runtime.

 For more information about Command Central templates, please see the [official documentation](https://documentation.softwareag.com/webmethods/command_central/cce10-5/10-5_Command_Central_webhelp/index.html).

+### Using Continuous Integration (CI) tools

+Popular CI tools such as GitLab, Jenkins, or GitHub Actions can also be setup to build and push the images automatically whenever a commit is made.

+Examples are provided for GitLab (see `.gitlab-ci.yml`) and GitHub Actions (see `.github/workflows/ci.yml`).

 ## Running